Lillian Board: Early life

-Board was born in Durban on 13 December 1948.
-Her parents, George and Frances Board, had emigrated from Manchester, England, to South Africa in April 1947, along with their son George Alfred.
-Growing homesick shortly after the birth of Lillian and her fraternal twin sister, Irene, the family moved back to Manchester in February 1950.
+Board was born in Durban, South Africa on 13 December 1948.
+Her parents, George and Frances Board, had emigrated from Manchester, England in April 1947 with their son, George Alfred.
+Growing homesick, shortly after the birth of Lillian and her fraternal twin sister, Irene, the family moved back to Manchester in February 1950.

 In 1956, the family moved to Ealing, west London, where Lillian and Irene, then aged 7, started studying at Drayton Green School.